 - Providing all necessary paperwork to file an injury report and workers’ compensation claim

 - Sharing all medical provider options with injured employees

 - Completing the Employer’s Report of Injury or Occupational Disease

 Types of Workers’ Compensation Recovered for Construction Site Injuries

 If your injury or illness requires medical treatment, you may be eligible for compensation for medical treatment.
 Trying to recover from an on-the-job injury can be a long and expensive road.
 Check your workers’ compensation insurance coverage information and benefits through your employer.
-Through workers’ compensation, you may be entitled to the following:
+Through workers’ compensation and the help of our Las Vegas construction site injury attorney, you may be entitled to the following: